CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide650BuildDocker.md

   - ![](images/650/im02.png)

-### Milestone 2: Configure the Docker build job for building your container - create the job and get required libraries
+### Step 2: Configure the Docker build job for building your container - create the job and get required libraries

 - Click **Build** in the left nav bar, then click **New Job**.